 Emotional Support Animals in W&M Housing

-A request to have an assistance animal in campus housing is considered a request for accommodation.
+A request to have an emotional support animal in campus housing is considered a request for accommodation.

 All such requests should be made with at least 30 days’ notice and will be reviewed on a case-by-case basis.
 Individuals making such requests must establish that they experience a documented disability and that the animal is indeed providing essential therapeutic benefit related to the documented disability.
-Documentation should be forwarded to Student Accessibility Services for more information about the request process and required documentation.
+Please contact Student Accessibility Services for more information about the request process and required documentation.

-Any individual who wishes to challenge a decision reached by SAS in the request for accommodation may appeal to the College Compliance and Policy Office.
+Any student who disagrees with an accommodation decision made by SAS may appeal under the Student ADA/Rehabilitation Act Grievance and Appeal Procedure.
 If the Compliance and Policy Office denies your appeal, then you may not use the animal for the requested service.

-If you have already signed a contract for College housing when a request for use of an animal is denied or, if you are a first-year student and you wish to be released from the requirement of living on campus during the first year, you may request to be released from contract.
+If you have already signed a contract for university housing when a request for use of an animal is denied or, if you are a first-year student and you wish to be released from the requirement of living on campus during the first year, you may request to be released from contract.